 Doughnuts fit into two major categories: fried and baked.
 And while fried doughnuts are a real treat, the baked variety can be pretty special, too.
 Yes, a specific pan is required, but they're fairly affordable and can be easily purchased online or in a cooking equipment store.
 Moreover, baked doughnuts are unbelievably easy to prepare with very little cleanup (not hot oil splashing everywhere!) and—at least in the case of these pumpkin ones—super moist.

 The batter is oil-based and quickly assembled with a whisk and a spatula.
 The finished cake doughnuts are springy with a tight crumb and flavored with just enough spice to help make the pumpkin flavor really sing.
 They hardly need any embellishments, but a coating of cinnamon sugar is lovely for both sparkle and crunch.
-These doughnuts make for an indulgent, yet easy Thanksgiving morning treat.
+These doughnuts make for an indulgent, yet easy fall-themed morning treat.
 They're also a great way to use up leftover canned pumpkin.

 - For the Doughnuts: